Not a member? Sign Up

 Feeling confused about coloured vs colourless diamonds is natural.
 We diamond experts have been telling you for ages to avoid colour in diamonds.
 Colour = bad.
 No colour = good.
 So are we lying?

 Diamonds that are pink, green, blue and red, are different.
 These are much, much rarer than the average brown and yellow diamonds - rarer even than colourless diamonds.
-A lot of the pink diamonds come from one mine in Australia that will be depleted by 2020, which is one reason these diamonds command high prices.
+A lot of the pink diamonds come from one mine in Australia that will soon be depleted, which is one reason these diamonds command high prices.
 Blue and red diamonds are the rarest of all.

 Maybe, though, you've got your heart set on a pink diamond.
 They’re rare, right?
 So buying one of those is a good thing, isn't it?